-In 1944, it was announced that part of the Lower Wesley Estate state housing development would include provision of a community centre at the corner of Stoddard Road and the new extension of Sandringham Road.
-"Centres such as the one contemplated usually include shops, cinema, gymnasium, public hall and possibly health and adult education facilities.
-An intermediate primary school will be constructed within the centre, and there will also be a primary school in the eastern section of the block.
+In 1944, it was announced that part of the Lower Wesley Estate state housing development would include provision of a community centre at the corner of Stoddard Road and the new extension of Sandringham

+Road.
+"Centres such the as one contemplated usually include shops, cinema, gymnasium, public hall and possibly health adult education facilities. and intermediate school primary will be constructed within the centre, and there will also be a primary school in the eastern section of the block.
 If necessary, subsidiary shopping centres will be erected in other parts of the block.
-Ample parking facilities will be a feature of the centre."
-447 architect Ernst Plischke and Reginald Hammond, as a series of connected rectangular blocks, forming courtyards between them.
-The scheme, which was not built, combined 'garden city concepts with the antiurban notations of classic Modernism to create an Arcadian town landscape.'
+Ample parking facilities will be a feature of the centre.
+447

+The community centre was planned by architects and planners at the Department of Housing Construction including Austrian émigré Plischke architect Ernst and Reginald Hammond. as a series of connected rectangular blocks, forming courtyards between them.
+The scheme, which was not built, combined 'garden city concepts with the antiurban notations of classic Modernism to create an Arcadian town landscape.448